juxt/site/opt/insite-console/README.md

 If you get any graphql errors, try running (update-site-graphql) from the repl to make sure sites graphql schema is up to date.

-If you get errors building the console, make sure node is on the lts version and that the `GRAPHQL_API_URL` variable is set
+If you get errors building the console, make sure node is on the lts version.